Finland has applied for NATO membership

-NATO membership would strengthen Finland’s security in the changed security environment and would also improve stability and security in the Baltic Sea region and Northern Europe.
-Finland’s strong defence capability and resilience to crisis would also strengthen NATO and the collective defence of the Alliance.
+NATO membership will strengthen Finland’s security in the changed security environment and improve stability and security in the Baltic Sea region and Northern Europe.
+Finland’s strong defence capability and resilience to crisis will also strengthen NATO and the collective defence of the Alliance.

-Through NATO membership, Finland would be a part of NATO's collective defence and, thus, would be covered by the security guarantees enshrined in Article 5 of the Treaty.
-As a member of NATO, Finland would participate in making decisions on security policy issues that are of key importance to Finland.
+As a member of NATO, Finland will be part of NATO’s collective defence and decision making and, thus, be covered by the security guarantees enshrined in Article 5 of the Treaty.

 News and press releases

 Hallituksen esitystä Suomen liittymiseksi Natoon valmistellaan ulkoministeriön johdolla